Dumitru Ivan

-Dumitru Ivan (14 May 1938 – 17 June 2015) was a Romanian football left back.
+Dumitru Ivan (14 May 1938 – 17 June 2015) was a Romanian footballer who played as a left-back.

 Club career

 Ivan was born on 14 May 1938 in București, Romania and began playing junior-level football in 1955 at Locomotiva București.

 In 1959 he started his senior career at Divizia B team Dinamo Obor București, transferring after one season to Dinamo București.
 There, he made his Divizia A debut on 19 June 1960 under coach Traian Ionescu in a 3–1 away loss to Farul Constanța.
 Ivan won four consecutive Divizia A titles from 1962 until 1965.
 In the first one he worked with three coaches, Ionescu, Constantin Teașcă and Nicolae Dumitru, who gave him 26 appearances.
 In the following two Dumitru and Ionescu used him in 25 matches in the first, scoring one goal in a 2–2 draw against rivals Steaua București, and in 19 games in the second.
 He made 19 appearances in the last one under the guidance of Angelo Niculescu.
 Ivan also won the 1963–64 Cupa României with The Red Dogs, coach Ionescu using him the entire match in the 5–3 victory over Steaua in the final.
 He represented Dinamo in 10 European Cup matches.
 He played in all four games of the 1963–64 European Cup campaign as they got past East Germany champion, Motor Jena, being eliminated in the next phase by Real Madrid.
 In the 1965–66 edition, Ivan appeared in a historical 2–1 win over Inter Milan, who were the winners of the previous two seasons of the competition.

 In 1967, Ivan was transferred to Argeș Pitești where on 7 December 1969 he made his last Divizia A appearance in a 2–2 draw against Universitatea Craiova, totaling 163 appearances with two goals in the competition.
 He also played six games in the Inter-Cities Fairs Cup for Argeș.
 In 1970, Ivan joined TUS Wansee in West Germany for five seasons, after which he retired from his playing career.